December 6, 1964, Charter Sunday for River Hills Evangelical United Brethren Church, which became River Hills United Methodist in 1968.

 In April of 1968, Pastor and Mrs. Wendland went to Dallas, Texas to participate in the events which resulted in the church being officially named as River Hills United Methodist Church.
 The Union Sunday in Minnesota was celebrated June 2, 1968.

-In December 1976 we received a substantial memorial gift in memory of Mrs. Anna Vucurevich (mother of John Vucurevich, Claudia Ireland’s father-in-law) which enabled us to have pews installed and pave the parking lot.
+In December 1976, we received a substantial memorial gift in memory of Mrs. Anna Vucurevich.
+Anna was the mother of John Vucurevich, who was Claudia Ireland’s father-in-law (Claudia was the daughter of Wayne Ireland, who served as pastor of River Hills).
+This gift enabled us to have pews installed and pave the parking lot.

 With help from funds provided by the United Methodist Women’s Bazaar and the Catering Committee, a new kitchen was added in 1977.